 - Once dry, massage hair with liberal oil.

 What is to be done if there is itching or redness of skin after playing Holi?

 - In spite of taking proper precautions, some people may still have an adverse reaction of colours especially in those with sensitive skin.

-- If you feel burning sensation in skin or you feel itching in any of your body, then pat which has come in contact with colour, then stop playing immediately, get indoors to a cooler place.
+- If you feel a burning sensation in the skin or you feel itching in any of your body, then pat which has come in contact with colour, then stop playing immediately, get indoors to a cooler place.

 - Rinse with plenty of cold water, pat dry with a soft cloth.

 - Don’t be desperate to remove the colour in haste.
 Rubbing will only irritate the skin more.

 - Pacify the skin by applying coconut oil.